BlueWinds/LapisAzurai/README.md

 After downloading the necessary dependencies, you can compile the game with

 ```
-$ npm run
+$ npm start
 ```

 This will compile the game, then watch for changes to any of the source code and recompile.
 If that went well (no errors), you can now open "/dist/index.html" and it will load your new freshly compiled copy of the game.
 For the development you can use the task `grunt dev` to start a process which opens a new window and refreshes the browser automatically on changes :)

-When ready to distribute, `npm run full-build` cleans up the current build, starts a new one, and then compresses a ready-to-ship LapisAzurai.zip.
+When ready to distribute, `npm run build-dist` cleans up the current build, starts a new one, removes the live-reload script, and then compresses a ready-to-ship LapisAzurai.zip.
 Easy peasy!

 # License